- 1 Symphony Pl, Nashville, TN 37201, USA

 - Inform department head of comments related to quality and service from guests

-- Must have previous bartending experience in a similar facility or successfully completed a certified bartending school
+- Must have previous bartending experience in a similar facility or successfully completed a course at a certified bartending school

 - Must be TABC certified